genoConnect/GenogramTools/README.md

 Live version: [https://genogramtools.com](https://genogramtools.com)

-Maintained by the team at GenoConnect.
+Maintained by the team at GenogramTools.